talmeym/regurgitator-core/README.md

 ----------

 regurgitator-core provides the following basic steps:
-- sequence--a collections of steps, run one after another
+- sequence - a collections of steps, run one after another
-- decision--a collection of steps where rules and conditions dictate which steps are run
+- decision - a collection of steps where rules and conditions dictate which steps are run
+- build-paramerer - build a piece of information using a ``value builder``
+- create-parameter - store a piece of information, with a name and a type, to be used in a response

 modules
 -------